 - NiMH (Nickel Metal Hydride) – half the weight of NiCd batteries, NiMHs came into use in the late 1980s – 30% more energy capacity and more environmentally friendly than NiCds (no Cadmium) – often used to power digital cameras

 - Lithium Ion (Li-ion) – started being used in the early 1990s – have extremely high energy density, making them the least likely batteries to lose their charge when not in use (self discharge) – mostly lightweight, with rapid charge capability – convenient for applications such as cell phones, laptops, and even electric cars opens in new window

 - Lithium Ion Polymer (Li-poly) – became available primarily to cell phone manufacturers in 1999 – similar to Li-ion batteries, but can be made thinner and lighter weight.
 They provide slightly higher energy density than Li-Ion but have a typically lower cycle life

-- Lithium Iron Phosphate (LiFe PO4) – relatively new chemistry – good alternative for certain lead-acid applications, and commonly used for solar landscaping lights
+- Lithium Iron Phosphate (LiFe PO4) – relatively new chemistry – good alternative for certain lead-acid applications, and commonly used in jet skis, motorcycles and other powersport applications

 - Beyond cost, the argument for solar isn't a tough one to make.

 - The two different types of systems are: Grid-tied (or On-grid) and Off-grid.

 - Grid-tied systems allow customers to stay connected to the existing power grid while getting paid or credited for the energy produced by their system, restraining from use of the grid's coal-fueled electricity.